… or another machine goes to Norway

 Today, I have a short story about preparing an Atari for Alexander from Norway.
-He actually made me start working on STs ;)
+He made me start working on STs 😉

-Since Alexander ordered quite a few machines in the past I decided that I'll pick a best looking ST and arm it with few upgrades.
+Since Alexander ordered quite a few machines in the past I decided that I’ll pick the best-looking ST and arm it with a few upgrades.

-That was actually the only unit with a NOT cracked case
+That was the only unit with a NOT cracked case

-It had few scratches on a top cover but that was smoothened with a sandpaper later on.
+It had a few scratches on the top cover but that was smoothened with sandpaper later on.

 Alexander asked me if I could install UK TOS in it.
-Obviously, that was not a problem.
-However, I didn't have UK keyboard.
-All 23 STs that I had, came with German TOS and keys so I've ended up buying a whole unit only to get a UK keyboard :D
+That was not a problem.
+However, I didn’t have a UK keyboard.
+All 23 STs that I had, came with German TOS and keys so I’ve ended up buying a whole unit only to get a UK keyboard 😀